Sergei Studennikov: Career

 As of the end of 2021, the “Red&White” chain has 10,325 stores in 61 regions of Russia.
 At the end of 2022, the number of stores in the chain reached 13,000 in 72 regions of the country.

 In 2023, Sergey Studennikov and partners who own the Cypriot holding Mercury Retail Group Limited created the holding Mercury Retail Holding in the Russian jurisdiction.
 The shareholder structure is the same as that of the Cypriot organization: 45% belongs to Sergey Studennikov, 4% to a member of his family, 37.25% to Igor Kesaev, 7.69% to Sergey Katsiev.
 At the end of 2022, the turnover of Mercury Retail Group (manages the “Red&White” and Bristol chains) amounted to 993 billion rubles.

 According to Forbes calculations, the total profit of the subsidiaries of the Mercury Retail Holding group in 2020 was 29.3 billion rubles, in 2021 - 42.3 billion rubles, and in 2022 - 55.1 billion rubles.
 According to Forbes estimates, the net profit of the Mercury Retail Holding group at the end of 2022 exceeded 48 billion rubles.
 This is higher than the result of the largest retail chains - X5 Group and Magnit.
 At the same time, the turnover of Mercury Retail Holding is 2.5 times less than that of the leaders of grocery retail.
 Thus, the company entered the top 5 leaders in turnover and became the most profitable retail company in Russia.
 Also, “Red&White” took 11th place in the rating of "15 Largest Employers in Russia".
 According to the Forbes.ru rating, the total number of employees in the network reached 141 thousand people.

-In 2023, the “Red&White” chain opened more than 3.5 thousand new stores in 76 regions of the country, three warehouses and one office in Novosibirsk.
-“This has never happened in the history of our country, no company has sold such a number of stores - 4.5 thousand.
-This is more than 10 stores a day, a phenomenal, fantastic pace.
-The format and strategy of Mercury Retail Holding turned out to be profitable and successful for scaling and development.
-The pace of openings also affects the positive dynamics of the companies' revenue - 19.7%,” said Ivan Fedyakov, founder and head of the INFOLine group of companies, as part of the online conference “Russian Consumer Market: Key Challenges of 2024”.